uclaacm/learning-lab-crash-course-su20/10-sass/README.md

   color: black; }
 ```

+Note the formatting is a little weird.
+This is nothing that will affect your styles.

 ### Mixins

-There are certain properties in CSS that are verbose and teidous to write.
+There are certain properties in CSS that are verbose and tedious to write.
 These properties often come in bulk when specific browser vendors use specific property names or codes in order to set the values.
 [SASS' official documentation](https://sass-lang.com/guide#topic-6) uses `transform` as an example:

 ```css
 body {